Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "editor change col": Change text color

+*Since this uses an older version of the color editor, this shortcut will only be active when using "Ω enable legacy editor shortcuts"

 "editor cloze": Insert cloze (increments cloze ID if `Alt` is *not* part of your keybind, so `Ctrl+Shift+C` does increment ID, while `Ctrl+Shift+Alt+C` does not)

 "editor cloze alt": Insert cloze (behaves identically to "editor cloze")